fuArizona/INFO621Final/README.md

 │   ├── exploratory/  (Initial data analysis)
 │   └── reproducibility/  (Code for replication)
 ├── src/
-│   ├── config/  (LoRA and QLoRA fine-tuning config)
-│   └── models/  (Code for replication)
-│       ├── newModel1B_QA/ (Empty due to the large size)
-│       ├── newModel3B_QA/ (Empty due to the large size)
-│       └── pretrained/ (Empty due to the large size) ├── video/ (The videos demonstrating the execution of various programs on the server) ├── environment.yml (The environment file)
+│   └── config/  (LoRA and QLoRA fine-tuning config) ├── video/ (The videos demonstrating the execution of various programs on the server) ├── environment.yml (The environment file)
 ├── README.md